HsienChing/HsienChing.github.io/_posts/2024-05-08-How-to-Deal-With-arXiv-Endorsement-Issue.md

 感謝信:
 ```
-Title: [arXiv issue resolved][Thanks for your help] The preprint has been published in arXiv.
+Title: [arXiv issue solved][Thanks for your help] The preprint has been published in arXiv.

 Dear Prof. ********,